American propaganda during World War II: Posters

 The United States used posters to advertise, and produced more propaganda posters than any other country fighting in World War II.
 Almost 200,000 different designs were printed during the war.

 These posters used a number of themes to encourage support for the war, including conservation, production, recruiting, home efforts and secrecy.
 Posters were usually placed in areas without paid advertisements.
 The most common areas were post offices, railroad stations, schools, restaurants and retail stores.
 Smaller posters were printed for the windows of private homes and apartment buildings.
 These were places where other propaganda media couldn't be used.

 The Office of War Information (OWI) Bureau of Graphics was the government agency in charge of producing and distributing propaganda posters.
 The main distinction between United States poster propaganda and that of British and other allied propaganda was that the U.S. posters stayed mostly positive in their messages.
 The United States posters focused on duty, patriotism and tradition, whereas those of other countries focused on fueling the people's hatred for the enemy.
 The positive messages on U.S. posters were used to increase production on the home front instead of insuring that the "money raised was not lost."
-U.S. Posters rarely used images of war casualties, and even battlefield scenes became less popular, and were replaced by commercial images to satisfy the "consumer" need for the war.
+American posters rarely used images of war casualties, and even battlefield scenes became less popular, and were replaced by commercial images to satisfy the "consumer" need for the war.

 The war posters were not designed by the government, but by artists who received no compensation for their work.
 Government agencies held competitions for artists to submit their designs, allowing the government to increase the number of designs that it could choose from.

 Advertising

 Companies ran advertising supporting the war.
 This helped keep their names before the public although they had no products to sell, and they were allowed to treat this advertising as a business expense.
 The War Advertising Council helped supervise such efforts.
 Car manufacturers and other producers that retooled for the war effort took out ads depicting their efforts.
 Other companies connected their products in some way with the war.
 For example, Lucky Strike claimed the change from green to white in its packaging was to save bronze for weapons, and, as a result, saw its sales skyrocket.
-Coca-Cola, as did many other soft drink manufacturers, depicted its product being drunk by defense workers and members of the armed forces.
+Food and soft drink companies such as Coca-Cola depicted their products being consumed by defense workers and members of the armed forces.
 Many commercial ads also urged the purchase of war bonds.

 Much of the war effort was defined by advertising, and the armed forces overseas preferred magazines with full ads rather than a slimmed down version without them.